Enjot/material-weather/README.md

 ### Technical to do:
 ➡️ weather images stored locally (currently they are always loaded from the network)
 ➡️ rework of pull to refresh
-➡️ rework of loading weather and search results animations
+➡️ rework of loading weather and search results animations (including shimmer effect)
 ➡️ unit, integration and end-to-end tests
 ### Architecture:
 - separated data, domain, and UI layers (dependency injection, IoC, mappers)